Pacers have 4 players with 20-plus points, beat Nets 128-117 - NewsBreak

 INDIANAPOLIS (AP) — Buddy Hield scored 26 points to lead four Indiana players with 20 or more, and the Pacers beat the Brooklyn Nets 128-117 on Friday night.

-“He’s unafraid,” Pacers coach Rick Carlisle said.
-“He puts the ball in the basket.
-You have to choose to look at things that guys do well.”

 Myles Turner added 23 points, Tyrese Haliburton had 21 and Bennedict Mathurin finished with 20 for the Pacers.
-Halburton also had 15 assists.
+Halliburton also had 15 assists.

 Kevin Durant scored 36 points, including 20 in the fourth quarter for the Nets.
 Ben Simmons made all eight shots and scored 20 before fouling out in the final minute.
 Kyrie Irving also had 20.